India ATLAS of Plucked Instruments

 sarod

 The body and neck is made from one piece of hardwood, hollowed out (it is more rounded and less deep than the afghan rabab).
 The bottom half is covered with (glued) skin and the top half (with the neck) is covered with a (screwed on) shiny metal plate.
 Between neck and body are hollow ridges on both sides.
 The pegbox is a solid piece of wood, joined to the neck and curves slightly to the back.
 On the back of the neck is a metal gourd-shaped resonator.
-All wood is dark brown painted.
+All wood is painted dark brown.

 There are 23 metal strings, divided in 4 main strings, running from 4 big round friction tuning pegs on the left of the pegbox, over the main nut to the right side of the single main bridge on the skin.
 Then 4 thin strings running from the 4 pegs on the left side of the pegbox, over a flat separate nut, to the left side of the bridge, where they go through separate individual holes.
 The shikari strings (used for rhythmic effect) run from 2 pegs on the top of the neck, via a special nut half way the neck to the top of the bridge, on the left side.
 On the left side of the body are 13 smaller pegs (in 2 rows) from where the resonance strings run via small holes in the fretboard, to the lowest level of holes at the left side of the bridge.
 All strings are fixed to 8 steel pins at the edge of the body.